 - your appeal rights;

 - the levels of appeal;

 - the appeal process;

-- · appeals guidelines; and
+- appeals guidelines; and

 - preparing for a hearing.

-APPEALS PROCESS OVERVIEW

-After the GDOL issues claims determinations, claimants and employers have the right to appeal any GDOL decision that has appeal rights.
-There are three levels of appeal:

-- · Appeals Tribunal (Administrative Hearing Officer)

-- · Board of Review

-- Superior Court

-The appeals process is as follows:

-- 1. An employer or claimant files a written or online appeal within 15 days of a benefits determination.
-If either the claimant or employer files an appeal, the other party will be notified. - 2.
+APPEALS PROCESS OVERVIEW After the GDOL issues claims determinations, claimants and employers have the right to appeal any GDOL decision that has appeal rights.
+There are three levels of appeal: Appeals Tribunal (Administrative Hearing Officer) Board of Review Superior Court The appeals process is as follows: An employer or claimant files a written or online appeal within 15 days of a benefits determination.
+If either the claimant or employer files an appeal, the other party will be notified.
 The GDOL sends a Hearing Notice to the employer and the claimant, advising them of the time and date of the hearing.
 The hearing is held by telephone.
-Accommodations for people with disabilities and language translations services are available upon request. - 3.
+Accommodations for people with disabilities and language translations services are available upon request.
 The Administrative Hearing Officer (AHO) collects written and oral evidence from both parties.
-Witnesses are placed under oath, and testimony is heard. - 4.
-The AHO issues a written decision. - 5.
-If the employer or claimant is not satisfied with the decision, either party may appeal to the Board of Review (BOR). - 6.
-If the employer or claimant is not satisfied with the BOR's decision, either party may appeal to Superior Court. - If the employer or claimant misses a scheduled hearing, they may file an appeal to reopen the hearing (see If You Miss a Hearing.)

-NOTE: GDOL employees cannot provide legal advice, furnish guidance, or otherwise assist in this process.

-FILING AN APPEAL

-When filing an appeal, you must comply with certain procedures within prescribed time limits to protect your appeal rights.
-Appeals must:

-- be filed within 15 days of the date on the determination letter; and - be in writing; and - be submitted online, e-mailed, or faxed, according to the instructions on the written decision; and - Include your company name, your business address, your telephone number (the best number to reach you), the claimant's name and social security number, the date on the determination letter, and the exact determination being appealed; and - · explain in detail why you are appealing.
+Witnesses are placed under oath, and testimony is heard.
+The AHO issues a written decision.
+If the employer or claimant is not satisfied with the BOR's decision, either party may appeal to the Board of Review (BOR).
+If the employer or claimant misses a scheduled hearing, they may file an appeal to reopen the hearing (see If You Miss a Hearing.)
+NOTE : GDOL employees cannot provide legal advice, furnish guidance, or otherwise assist in this process.
+FILING AN APPEAL When filing an appeal, you must comply with certain procedures within prescribed time limits to protect your appeal rights.
+Appeals must: be filed within 15 days of the date on the determination letter; and be in writing; and be submitted online, e-mailed, or faxed, according to the instructions on the written decision; and Include your company name, your business address, your telephone number (the best number to reach you), the claimant's name and social security number, the date on the determination letter, and the exact determination being appealed; and explain in detail why you are appealing.
 The appeal will be considered timely if it is received by the GDOL within the 15-day limit or if it was mailed within that time frame.
 Proof of timely mailing is an official U. S. Postal Service cancellation stamp only.
 If the 15th day falls on a Saturday, Sunday, or legal holiday, the next working day is used in considering whether the appeal is timely.
 If it appears that the appeal is not filed within the 15-day limit, your appeal could be dismissed, without a hearing, as untimely.

-APPEALS TRIBUNAL
+APPEALS BASICS